faisalamin001/faisalamin001/README.md

 - 🍽️ I'm also working on a **Restaurant web app** using Nextjs.

-- 🤝 I'm always interested in collaborating with other developers on exciting React and NEXT.js projects, so feel free to reach out!
+- 🤝 I'm always interested in collaborating with other developers on exciting React and NEXT.js projects.

 - 📫 If you'd like to get in touch, you can reach me at **faisalamin001@gmail.com**